Damalas: Political and social re-establishment

-Portrait of Pavlos Damalà in white tie attire, found at the Omilos Ereton Rowing Club offices in Piraeus, Greece.
+Portrait of Pavlos Damalà in white tie attire, found at the mayoral office of Piraeus, Greece.

+While the eldest son of Ambrosios, Ioannis, served as mayor of Chios (1878–1882), it was his second son, Pavlos, that became more of a pivotal figure in both Greek politics and culture, in addition to serving as the last publicly active head of the family until his death on Christmas Day 1925.

-Pavlos, second son of Ambrosios, was a cultural and athletic patron, bringing the first bicycles to Greece with King George I in 1869, and founding the Ereto Rowing Club in 1885 under royal charter.
-The club remains today the oldest sports institution in Greece and the Balkans, and holds an annual regatta in his name.
+As a cultural and athletic patron, he brought the first bicycles to Greece with King George I in 1869, and founded the Ereto Rowing Club in 1885 under royal charter.
+The club remains today the oldest sports institution in Greece and the Balkans, and has held an annual regatta in his name since 1886.

-In 1893, he was appointed Honorary Spanish Vice Consul of Athens-Piraeus; the chief consulate of the Kingdom of Spain in Greece.
-Around this time, he married the daughter of the 3rd Duke de Tascher de la Pagerie, uniting the Damalà family with one of France’s most distinguished noble houses and a collateral line of Empress Josephine.

 Later he worked with Prince George of Greece and Denmark to organize the watersports events for the first modern Olympic Games in 1896.

+His public career included his appointment in 1893 as Honorary Spanish Vice Consul of Athens-Piraeus.
+Around this time, he married the daughter of the 3rd Duke de Tascher de la Pagerie, uniting the Damalà family with one of France’s most recognized noble houses and a collateral line of Empress Josephine.

+He eventually served as Mayor of Piraeus (1903–1907).
 During his mayoral run in 1903, Pavlos contested the results in a highly controversial election, which was initially marred by widespread fraud, violence, and impersonation.
 He appealed directly to Dimitrios Rallis and Crown Prince Constantine, while thousands of citizens marched to Athens in protest.
 The election was annulled by court order and reheld later that year, resulting in his victory.
 As mayor, he oversaw a number of civic improvements and promoted reconciliation, despite facing opposition from a divided city council.
 In recognition of his public service, he was appointed Commander of the British Royal Victorian Order during Edward VII’s 1906 visit to Greece.

-By the turn of the century, Ioannis Damalas (b.
-1835), a first cousin of Pavlos, had secured his branch’s place as a notable banking family in Constantinople.
-He was also a representative member of the thirteen families that formally reconstituted the nobility of Chios in 1859, when the island remained under Ottoman rule.

-Ioannis and his son Iakovos (b.
-1868) played a significant role for many years in the economic life of Turkey, and influencing the communal affairs of the Greeks its capital.
-Iakovos in particular, became the director of operations in India for the Ralli Brothers Company.
-He also established a connection with the Greek royal court when he married Helena Lüders, eldest daughter of Otto Lüders, Lord Chamberlain to King George I of Greece and tutor of the future King Constantine I of Greece.